drohrbaugh9/rekt/DISCLAIMER.md

 A sound file that sounds like a rooster crowing (be careful with your volume)

+## speak.vbs

+A program that speaks a message using Window's built in text to voice function

 ## winsys32.exe

 A program that plays a very high-pitched sound every ten seconds or so (be careful with the volume)